Marion Mack: Later years

 By the 1940s, short films began to fall out of favor and Mack's husband's health was declining.
 In 1949, she took up yet another career as a real estate broker in Orange County, California.
 Mack and her husband settled in Costa Mesa, California.
 The couple also owned an estate in Beverly Hills and continued to socialize with people whom they met when they worked in the film industry, including Rudy Vallee and Clara Bow.

-In 1970, film historian Raymond Rohauer tracked Mack down at her Costa Mesa home due to renewed interest in The General.
+In 1970, due to renewed interest in The General, film historian Raymond Rohauer tracked Mack down at her Costa Mesa home.
 While the film was not a commercial or critical success when it was first released, it later found an audience and has since become cited as one of Buster Keaton's greatest films.
-To support the film, Mack attended screenings of The General at various film festivals until heart issues prevented her from traveling.
+To support the film, Mack attended screenings of The General at various film festivals until heart problems prevented her from traveling.
 In 1978, Mack suffered two heart attacks.
-Mack appeared in the documentary series Hollywood (1980) in which she discussed her experience filming The General.
+She appeared in the documentary series Hollywood (1980), in which she discussed her experience filming The General.